netphantm/Arduino_thermostat/README.md

 ---

 ### TODO
-- [ ] store settings also on server (if the device is not in the same network, the server cannot push the settings to it)
+- [ ] Store settings also on server (if the device is not in the same network, the server cannot push the settings to it)
-- [ ] Enable OTA (!)
-- [x] Move some of these to the actual features section...
+- [x] Change code for both .96" and 1.44" displays that I used
-- [x] Add links to hardware (eBay) and software (inspiration sources)
+- [x] Change to only one touch sensor for switching relais on/off and manual/auto
-- [x] Add some nice pictures
 - [x] Checking that `temp_min <= temp_max` when new settings are pushed
 - [x] Rechecking temperature when getting new preferences, instead of waiting for `interval` time to pass
 - [x] Clean up code and add comments